jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-cellular-automata.md

 Last time we looked at generating random dungeons using the [Drunkard's Walk]({% post_url 2016-10-31-procedural-dungeon-generation-drunkards-walk-in-clojurescript %}) algorithm.
 It's fun to play with, and often generates cool levels, but it's also pretty unreliable.
 That's not good enough for my purposes: I want to reliably generate big, open, cave-like maps, with lots of space for fast-moving enemies to swarm and surround the player.

-To that end, we'll be using a concept called [cellular automata](http://natureofcode.com/book/chapter-7-cellular-automata/) this time to generate levels that look like this:
+To that end, we'll be using a concept called [cellular automata](http://natureofcode.com/book/chapter-7-cellular-automata/) to generate levels that look like this:

 <div id="cellular-example"></div>